BPisTheDestiny/CloudComputering/README.md

 # CloudComputering
-#The repositories is used for the CloudComputering experiment of Mofish Group!
+#The repository is used for the CloudComputering experiment of Mofish Group!